timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc-p2.md

 ```section:end
 ```

-Since we want to enforce the source testing, we need to consider the `source-tester`.
-Lets add that to our supply chain; and it still uses the `ClusterSourceTemplate` to look for source code to be tested.
+Since we want to enforce the source testing, we need to consider creating a resource called `source-tester`.
+Lets add that to our supply chain; and it still uses the `ClusterSourceTemplate` to look for source code to be tested and the Tekton task with `testing-pipeline` which is of `kind: Pipeline`.
 ```editor:append-lines-to-file
 file: custom-supply-chain/supply-chain.yaml
 text: |2